 - Some websites are inaccessible

-Additional features include a Kill Switch, DNS leak resolver, and categorizing gateways by latency so that you can easily become accessible to the fastest connection available.
+Additional features include a Kill Switch, DNS leak resolver, and categorizing gateways by latency to become accessible to the fastest connection available quickly.
 The performance offered by PIA is average; however, the speeds are good enough and thus are acceptable.

 - Above-average performance